-(E) There will be a final individual test consisting of one or more written exams or test of knowledge.
+- (E) There will be a final individual test consisting of one or more written exams or test of knowledge.
 These tests will have both theoretical questions and practical problems.
-It will be mandatory to pass each test to compensate with the other parts and pass the course.

-(P) Assessment of laboratory activities.
+It will be mandatory to pass each test to compensate with the other parts and pass the course. - (P) Assessment of laboratory activities.
 It is mandatory to attend the laboratory sessions.
 There will be two types of activities in the laboratory sessions: practical activities and the development of a project.
 Both types of activities are mandatory and can be done in a group made of two persons or individually.
-The practical activities will be evaluated by an oral or written exam which will include questions regarding the current session and the previous one.
+For the practical activities the code and the functionality will be evaluated.
 The project will be defended individually to the lecturer.
 The mark for this part will be calculated as follows:

-P(Laboratory assessment)=max(mean(practical activities-tests),final-project)
+P(Laboratory assessment)=mean(mean(practical activities-tests),final-project)